bctan87/WeatherBee/README.md

 # WeatherBee

-## Participants

-### Andrew Zuniga
-FE (HTML, CSS, Materialize)

-### Ben Tan
-BE (JS, API, Materialize)

 ## Project Purpose:

-Our project goal is to rewrite our challenge 6 into a mobile-friendly app.
+The project goal is to rewrite our challenge 6 into a mobile-friendly app.
 We will use the same APIs used, but we will add an additional API for the new features.

 ## Main Features: